Louisliuzy/k-Strong_Roman_Domination/README.md

-The source code and data in this repository are a snapshot of the software and data that were used in the research reported in the paper [k-Strong Roman Domination](https://www.sciencedirect.com/science/article/pii/S0166218X20302675) by Z. Liu et. al. The data generated for this study are included with the codes.
+The source code and data in this repository are a snapshot of the software and data that were used in the research reported in the paper [On the k-Strong Roman Domination Problem](https://www.sciencedirect.com/science/article/pii/S0166218X20302675) by Z. Liu et. al. The data generated for this study are included with the codes.

 ## Cite